Ank199899/WhatsProConnect/README.md

-# WhatsApp Advanced Web App 📱
+# WhatsPro Connect 📱

-A powerful, feature-rich WhatsApp Web application that allows you to connect unlimited WhatsApp numbers, manage conversations, and send bulk messages with real-time data synchronization.
+A powerful, professional WhatsApp management solution that allows you to connect unlimited WhatsApp numbers, manage conversations, and send bulk messages with real-time data synchronization.

 ## 🌟 Features